nailuj843/BeesBeesBees/README.md

     │       └── ForragerBee
     │          └── RetiredForragerBee

-As you can see in the diagram above, all bees start out as Grub, grow up into Bees and are then assigned their specific jobs and tasks among other charactersitics.
+As you can see in the diagram above, all bees start out as a Grub, grow into Bees and are then assigned their specific jobs and tasks among other charactersitics.
 This means that characteristics are inhereted from the classes above (although they can be modified on the current class level).

 ### Resources
 * [Giraffe Maker - a Hack Reactor repo on inheritance patterns](https://github.com/hackreactor/giraffeMaker)